-- Arizona, Vermont, Alaska and Wyoming do not require a permit for legal citizens to carry a gun.
+- Alaska, Arizona, Arkansas, Kansas, Maine, Montana, Vermont, Wyoming, and Mississippi—if the gun is carried in a bag or purse—do not require a permit for legal citizens to carry a gun.

 All states differ in their requirements and fees when issuing a concealed carry permit.
 For example, Texas requires a 10-hour class before allowing you to get a carry license, while Washington does not.
 USACarry.com is an excellent resource by state listing all requirements.

 Further, each state differs in the laws regarding how, where and when you may carry.
 The required class in Texas goes over these laws.
 In states that do not require a class, you need to familiarize yourself and know your state’s specific laws.
 The NRA-ILA has a website detailing each state’s gun laws.

 Becoming a concealed carry permit-holder is a great responsibility and often requires a lifestyle change.
 I say this because there is no point in getting a permit if you are not going to carry.
 There is a plethora of information on what gun to purchase for concealed carry to what type of holster to buy.
 These decisions will help you pick the right gun and the right holster so you are comfortable enough to carry every day.

 Am I going to carry my self-defense gun every day?